 Total And Marginal Utility

-- Why is the fear of losing a certain amount of money in an investment greater than the desire of earning the same amount of money?
+- Why is the fear of losing money in an investment greater than the desire of earning the same amount of money?

 - Why, as some studies have shown, does the desire for greater income drop off sharply when a person is already earning at least $75,000 annually?

 - If a poor person earning $20,000 a year pays 20% of their income in taxes and a rich person making $1 million per year pays 90% of their income in taxes, who has the greater tax burden?

 You can gain insight into the answers to these questions by understanding marginal utility, especially the marginal utility of money.